Andrewodwyer/project3-battleships/README.md

     - Input a name for the app
     - Select Europe for the region
     - Press the button Create app
-    - Next choose "Settings" from the tab above
+    - Next choose "Settings" from the nav bar above
     - Click "Reveal Config Vars
     - Input CREDS and your file name
     - Below this you'll "Add buildpack", heroku/python first and heroku/nodejs second.
 Make sure it is in this order.
-    - From the tabs above, select "Deploy"
+    - From the nav bar above, select "Deploy"
     - Select "GitHub"
     - Select the "Connect to GitHub" button
     - Find your GitHub repository with the search bar and press connect